Seva6/Test/studentstudy/README.md

 1. Go to [stackblitz.com](https://stackblitz.com)
 2. Click "Import from GitHub" and paste this repo URL
-3. Create a Firebase project at [console.firebase.google.com](https://console.firebase.google.com)
-4. Update the `.env` file in StackBlitz with your Firebase credentials
-5. The app runs automatically in your browser!
+3. The app runs automatically in your browser! 🎉

+**That's it!** No accounts, no setup, no configuration needed.

 ---